russellballestrini/russell.ballestrini.net/content/2019-02-05-hybrid-hot-water-heater-saves-69-percent-on-energy-consumption.rst

    :align: right
    :width: 300

-My `new unit <https://www.amazon.com/gp/product/B079RCGK12/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B079RCGK12&linkCode=as2&tag=russellball0b-20&linkId=7590d68023bc0d6b244587826aea587e>`_ transfers ambient heat from the air into water.
+My new unit (`A.O.
+Smith 50 Gallon Voltex Hybrid Electric Heat Pump <https://www.amazon.com/gp/product/B079RCGK12/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B079RCGK12&linkCode=as2&tag=russellball0b-20&linkId=7590d68023bc0d6b244587826aea587e>`_) transfers ambient heat from the air into water.

 The technology is relatively old, basically an air conditioner or refrigerator run in reverse.
 Instead of dumping the cold into the tank, it dumps hot and as a by-product produces cold air.

 Yes that's right, this unit will suppliment my summer cooling because it will dump cold air while it produces hot water.
 The heat pump also serves as a dehumidifier, so I no longer run one of those!